folio-org/okapi/doc/guide.md

 > COMMENT: it seems unnecessary to reject v3.1.27, since the interface
 > that version provides is exactly the same as the one we want.
 It
 > also seems that this will be a pretty common scenario.

+> REPLY: No, if we require .41, we do so for a reason.
+Most likely because
+> that version fixes a bug or implements functionality that we need.
+> Of course, if you do not need .41, you do not specify it.  (-Heikki)

 ### Open Issues